 Learning from vaccine package inserts

-The information in vaccine package inserts can be used in a manner to help treat a patient.
-The anti-vaccine religion idolizes vaccine package inserts as some kind of biblical statement about the dangers of vaccines.
+The information in vaccine package inserts can be used to help physicians and other healthcare workers properly administer the vaccine.
+Anti-vaccine activists idolize vaccine package inserts as some kind of gold-plated statement about the dangers of vaccines.
 Once again, it’s easy to cherry-pick information out of a PI if one does not or refuses to fully comprehend how the information in the PI is included.

 - Warnings.
 These are adverse events that have evidence supporting their causal association with the drug or vaccine.
-As opposed to the adverse reactions section, which tends to be abused by vaccine deniers, this section is where solid, repeatable scientific data is located.
+As opposed to the adverse reactions section, which tends to be abused by anti-vaccine activists, this section is where solid, repeatable scientific data is located.
 The FDA, by regulation, can mandate a change in the PI to include new warnings as real scientific evidence arises.
-Not a single PI for vaccines mentions autism as a “warning.”
+In case you are wondering, not a single PI for vaccines mentions autism as a “warning.”
 Not one.

 And frankly, any reaction supported by serious and robust evidence would be in the Warnings section, so the Adverse Reactions section is a laundry list of observed events that probably have nothing to do with the drug (or vaccine) but remain there so that the pharmaceutical company is covered in case of a lawsuit.
 Yes, pharmaceutical companies are constantly frightened of litigation, and the package insert is often the first line of defense against those frequent lawsuits.
 But we digress.